HARDWOOD FLOORS & FLOORING

 During the late summer, dust mites are at their peak.
 These leave behind buildups of bacteria that, although soft, can scratch hardwood floors once ground in.
 Your first step should be to vacuum or sweep dirt and dust every week.
 Use a dust mop or a vacuum with a floor-brush attachment to prevent similar damage against your floors and furniture as you clean it.

 Gapping in wood flooring occurs during the winter because the low indoor humidity dries out the wood after the year's highest moisture levels in the summer.
 When wood loses moisture, it contracts, shrinking to reveal spaces in between the boards.
 Reduce winter gapping by taking control of this annual range of moisture.
-According to the National Wood Flooring Association (NWFA), this means keeping the relative humidity (RH) levels inside your home from swinging more than 20 percent from its wettest to driest.
+Keep the relative humidity (RH) levels inside your home from swinging more than 20 percent from its wettest to driest.
 Do this by running a humidifier in the rooms that experience the most fluctuation those with doors to the outside, for instance.

 Rugs don't just make a room feel warmer and cozier; they can also help protect your floors from wear and tear.
 Place rugs and runners at entrances and in high-traffic areas to prevent scratches and keep wet footwear from warping the wood especially in the colder months, when you track in snow and spend the most time inside.
 Stay away from rugs with rubber or vinyl backing, though, as they can trap moisture and damage the floor's finish.